nazy00/pong-game-py/README.md

 # pong-game-py

-The pong game in python where the computer always wins
+The pong game in python

 ## Dependencies